DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-13-improving-the-support-console.md

 - status tags
 - clawback journey

-As many of the team were new to the claims service, design and development also did a review of the console and noticed key areas of improvement.
+As many of the public beta team were new to the claims service, design and development also did a review of the console and noticed key areas of improvement.
 These were:

 - upload screens
 - a manual process for adding providers response during auditing